paulmj7/hermes/README.md

   - ex. returns x91js -> localhost:5000/api/send?key=x91js
 - GET /api/send?key=
   - 200 streams the file for download
+- POST /api/upload
+  - Send file through multipart form to the server at the specified path

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.